GB127/SJ-rando/README.md

             - The acceleration is randomized.
 It is always at least 12 over the friction, with a maximum of 255.
         -> Y acceleration is randomized : currently only the jetpack power is randomized.
             - Jetpack's power is randomized from 32 to 255.

     -> Palette randomizer: colors
         I made a somewhat algorithm to make sure the rocket's colors make sense.
     -> Rocket randomizer: X&Y maxspeed, acceleration
-        -- The X&Y max speed is randomized jointly : it can be any from the following value: [3,4,5,6,7,8] -> Vanilla value is 3.
+        -- The X&Y max speed is randomized together : it can be any from the following value: [3,4,5,6,7,8] -> Vanilla value is 3.
             -> This has a side effect of altering astronaut's max fallspeed as they share the same Y maxspeed.
         -- The acceleration is randomized: